 2. How do I apply for a Change of Status?

-- Apply for admissions to PCCD
+- Apply for admission to PCCD

 - After our admissions staff confirms eligibility, complete the international admissions process